 The Hendre Mynach Camping and Touring Park is the perfect place to stay if you want to explore North West Wales.
 Situated right by the sea, with Snowdonia close by and Cadair Idris towering over the area, you’ll never be bored.

 The campsite is right on the beach, so you can enjoy beautiful sunsets every night.
 Expect to wake up to the sound of the waves and then spend your days hiking and exploring everything this wonderful region has to offer.

 As for the facilities, the heated shower and toilet blocks are a real bonus, especially during the colder months.
-And the washing up facilities are top-notch.
+And the washing up facilities are excellent too.

 You’ll feel safe and secure with the CCTV in operation, and there’s even access to a TV for when you just need to chill.
 The children’s play park is perfect for keeping the little ones amused too, and the on-site shop is a handy place to stock up on supplies.
 On top of all that, there’s WiFi available throughout, so you can stay connected even while camping.

 This campsite is just a short distance from the Snowdonia National Park, which is a stunning area full of natural beauty and great hikes.